chipsalliance/caliptra-sw/runtime/README.md

 ## Cryptographic Mailbox Commands (new in 2.0)

 Cryptographic mailbox (CM) commands are a flexible set of mailbox commands that provide access to Caliptra's cryptographic cabilities.
-This is meant for key storage and use, supporting protocols like SPDM and OCP LOCK.
+This is meant for offline key storage and use, supporting protocols like SPDM and OCP LOCK.

 These commands are not meant to be high-performance as they are accessed via mailbox commands.

+CM itself does not provide any storage for the keys: when generated, they are returned to the caller in encrypted form, and must be passed back to be used.

 These mailbox commands provide SHA, HMAC, HKDF, AES, and RNG services.
 Asymmetric cryptographic services are currently only provided through DPE and the `ECDSA384_SIGNATURE_VERIFY` and `LMS_SIGNATURE_VERIFY` mailbox commands, which do not use the CM storage system.